A North Carolina Ku Klux Klan group has announced on its website that it will hold a rally and cross burning in May in Asheboro.

 The KKK’s official newspaper, The Crusader, and former KKK Grand Wizard David Duke embraced Trump, the Republican candidate in last year’s presidential campaign.

 Two Klan leaders, who organized a “White Lives Matter” rally that turned violent in Anaheim, Calif., in 2016, were arrested in North Carolina in December in connection with a stabbing before a Klan parade, according to a New York Times story.
-The Times said the men — William Hagen, grand dragon of the Loyal White Knights, and Chris Baker — were accused of stabbing a third Klan member.
+The Times said the men — William Hagen, grand dragon of the Loyal White Knights, and Chris Barker— were accused of stabbing a third Klan member.

 The group was also behind a rally in South Carolina in 2015 protesting the removal of the Confederate flag from the state Capitol grounds.